DRINKING WINE BRINGS PEOPLE TOGETHER

 A DIVERSITY OF WINES

-The diversity of wines available was astounding and they included a huge range of sweet dessert wines to robust reds, refreshing rosés and crisp whites.
-After much deliberation, I decided to start my wine-tasting journey with a small glass of Commandaria, the famous Cypriot dessert wine, Known for its rich flavour and historical significance, I learned about the wine’s ancient origins, dating back to the Crusades as I savoured the sweet notes of dried fruits and mellow honey.
-This led to me purchasing a bottle to take home with me along with a beautifully crafted hand-made wine corkscrew.
-As I waded through the crowd I came across some other knowledgeable vendors, who were eager to share their expertise, providing insights into the winemaking process and the unique characteristics of each wine.
-I purchased some ornate empty bottles and then had them filled with some traditional village wine on tap from several barrels that lined the path.
-I was advised by the vendor to add water to the wine before drinking, as it was very strong!
+The diversity of wines available was astounding.
+They included a huge range of sweet dessert wines to some robust reds, refreshing rosés and crisp whites.
+After much deliberation, I decided to start my wine-tasting journey with a small glass of Commandaria.
+This famous Cypriot dessert wine, known for its rich flavour and historical significance, came to prominance when the Crusaders ruled the island.
+The wine allowed me to savour the sweet notes of dried fruits and mellow honey that prompted me to purchase a bottle to take home., along with a beautifully hand-crafted wine corkscrew.
+As I waded through the crowd I came across some other very knowledgeable vendors.
+They were eager to share their expertise, providing insights into the winemaking process and the unique characteristics of each wine.
+I then purchased some ornate empty bottles and then had them filled with some traditional village wine on tap.
+These came in the form of several barrels that lined my path.
+I was advised to add water to the wine before drinking, as it was very strong!

 TRADITIONAL MUSIC & DANCES

-In addition to wine tasting, the festival offered a plethora of activities that featured authentic Cypriot culture.
+In addition to wine tasting, the festival offered a plethora of activities.
+These featured several examples of authentic Cypriot culture.
 The island’s rich heritage was being expressed with several performances of traditional music and dance that captivated the audience.
 I was particularly drawn to a group of dancers performing a lively traditional Cypriot dance known as the ‘Syrtos’.
-Their vibrant costumes and energetic movements created an infectious atmosphere, encouraging festivalgoers to join in the fun.
-I found myself swept up in the rhythm, dancing alongside locals and fellow visitors, and this truly created a sense of camaraderie that transcended both language and culture.
+Their vibrant costumes and energetic movements created an infectious atmosphere.
+This encouraged some festivalgoers to join in the fun.
+I also found myself swept up in the rhythm, dancing alongside locals and fellow visitors.
+This truly created a sense of camaraderie that transcended both language and culture.

 A FULFILLING CULINARY EXPERIENCE

-As I continued to explore the festival, I stumbled upon a cooking demonstration featuring traditional Cypriot dishes.
+As I continued to explore the festival, I stumbled upon a cooking demonstration.
+The demonstation featured traditional Cypriot dishes.
 The chef expertly prepared dishes such as moussaka and souvlaki.
-The chef told me that he only used fresh, local ingredients and the tantalising aromas that filled the air, made my mouth water in anticipation of the food.
-After the demonstration, I had the opportunity to sample the dishes, which were bursting with Cypriot flavours.
-Pairing the food with a glass of local wine enhanced the experience and I gladly found that the flavours complemented each other beautifully.
+The chef emphasised to the crowd that he only used fresh, local ingredients.
+The tantalising aromas that filled the air, made my mouth water in anticipation of the food.
+After the demonstration, I had the opportunity to sample some of the dishes.
+They were bursting with Cypriot flavours and I had no problem pairing the food with a glass of local wine.
+This enhanced the experience and I gladly found that the flavours complemented each other beautifully.

 WINE WORKSHOPS

 I was allowed to participate in a wine-making workshop.
 Led by a local winemaker, the workshop provided a hands-on experience of the winemaking process.
 I learned about the different grape varieties grown in Cyprus and the techniques used to produce high-quality wines.
-The winemaker guided us through the steps of crushing grapes, fermenting the juice, and ageing the wine in barrels.
-It was fascinating to see the passion and dedication that goes into each bottle, allowing me to gain a newfound appreciation for the craft.
+The winemaker guided the group through the steps of crushing grapes, fermenting the juice, and ageing the wine in barrels.
+It was fascinating to see the passion and dedication that goes into each bottle of wine.
+This allowed me to gain a newfound appreciation for the craft.

 A GREAT ATMOSPHERE

-I found a cosy spot on a bench and as I sat back relaxing, I had a chance to soak in the atmosphere and reflect on the day’s experiences.
-The sense of community was palpable, as strangers shared stories and laughter over glasses of wine, united by the joy of the festival.
-The atmosphere during the festivities was lively and music was constantly playing in the background.
-As the evening set in, the festival transformed into a magical setting filled with twinkling lights that gave the surroundings a real festive ambience.
+I found a cosy spot on a bench and as I sat back relaxing, I had a chance to soak in the atmosphere.
+As I began to reflect on the evening’s experience, the sense of community was palpable.
+I could easily see several strangers sharing stories and laughter over glasses of wine and they seemed united by the joy of the festival.
+The atmosphere during the festivities was lively and music was constantly playing in the background and as the evening set in, the festival transformed into a magical setting filled with twinkling lights, giving the surroundings a real festive ambience.
 The laughter echoing among the crowd and the sound of clinking glasses just above the light conversation, along with the distant music made it an evening to savour. Â

 A REMARKABLE EXPERIENCE

-My visit to the Limassol Wine Festival was a remarkable experience that created some welcome memories and I left the festival with a deeper appreciation for the art of winemaking.
-The souvenirs I took away with me would definitely serve as a reminder of the wonderful memories created during the festival.
-The celebration of the rich Cypriot culture and traditions along with the delightful wine tasting left me some lasting memories and the engaging performances and hands-on workshops also filled me with both great joy and discovery.
-I found that the festival had fostered a sense of community and connection amongst all of the visitors and I am eagerly anticipating my visit next year to this enchanting celebration next year.
+My visit to the Limassol Wine Festival was a remarkable experience that created some welcome memories.
+The souvenirs that I took away with me would definitely serve as a reminder of the wonderful memories created during the festival.
+I also left the festival with a deeper appreciation for the art of winemaking.
+The Cypriot culture and traditions, along with the delightful wine tasting, the engaging performances, and hands-on workshops, had filled me with both great joy and discovery.
+I also found that the festival had successfully fostered a sense of community and connection amongst all of its visitors.
+All in all, my visit to the festival was an unforgettable experience.
+It was filled with several delightful flavours and engaging activities and I am eagerly anticipating my visit next year to this enchanting celebration.

 The oldest running summer festival in Cyprus celebrates the grape harvest and the Greek tradition of Dionysis, the Greek god of wine